-The cancer-causing material asbestos was used in all U.S. Navy ships built before 1980.
-Every sailor or worker who served on these ships was likely exposed to asbestos.
-Today, Navy veterans make up the highest percentage of patients with mesothelioma, a life-threatening cancer caused by asbestos, today.
+Asbestos, a cancer-causing material, was used in nearly all U.S. Navy ships built before the early 1980s.
+Every sailor or worker who served on these ships may be at risk of mesothelioma, a cancer caused by asbestos, today.
 Thankfully, veterans benefits and medical services can help veterans who developed mesothelioma from Navy ships.

-What Navy service members didn’t know is that asbestos exposure can cause the deadly cancer mesothelioma.
-Makers of asbestos-based products hid the health risks from the military and the public to keep profits high.
+However, many Navy service members were unaware that exposure to asbestos can cause deadly cancers like mesothelioma.
+Makers of asbestos-based products hid the health risks from the military and the public to keep their profits high.

 - Type of Ship: